Tuesday, April 8, 2025

 Resources:

-In this weeks episode of The Heroes Rewatch, Cory and Tom will not stand idly by or hold secrets as they discuss season 3 episodes 16 & 17, Building 26 and Cold Wars.
+In this weeks episode of The Heroes Rewatch, Cory and Tom have a lot of unanswered questions as they discuss season 4 episodes 18, Brave New World.

 Synopsis: